Chicago/vision-zero-dashboard/data-idot/README.md

 **DISCLAIMER: The motor vehicle crash data referenced herein was provided by the Illinois Department of Transportation.** Any conclusions drawn from analysis of the aforementioned data are the sole responsibility of the data recipient(s).
 Additionally, for coding years 2015 to present, the Bureau of Data Collection uses the exact latitude/longitude supplied by the investigating law enforcement agency to locate crashes.
 Therefore, location data may vary in previous years since data prior to 2015 was physically located by bureau personnel.

+# Additional information

+The csv files regarding basic metadata were developed based on the IDOT metadata.